mikaelvesavuori/minibook-domain-driven-microservices-aws-in-practice/tactical-ddd/events.md

 ### DTO

-First we make the EventDTO.
+First, we make the EventDTO.
 This has the overall shape we actually require.

 ### Make method